mis101247/saveImgurToBookmarks-chromeExtenstion/README.md

 ### Built With

-- Javascript
-- Chrome extensions
+- Chrome Extenstion built on web technologies such as HTML, JavaScript, and CSS.

 ---